learn-co-students/dsc-2-final-project-online-ds-sp-000/README.md

 The goal of your project is to query the database to get the data needed to perform a statistical analysis.
 In this statistical analysis, you'll need to perform a hypothesis test (or perhaps several) to answer the following question:

-**_Does discount amount have a statistically significant effect on the quantity of a product in an order?
+**_Do discounts have a statistically significant effect on the number of products customers order?
 If so, at what level(s) of discount?_**

 In addition to answering this question with a hypothesis test, you will also need to come up with **_at least 3 other hypotheses to test on your own_**.
 These can by anything that you think could be imporant information for the company.